 The baseball pictures of Cooper are not from that game however.
 That was a hot Saturday afternoon.
 Cooper played catcher the whole game.
 He traded off playing catcher with another boy on the team.
 He did a pretty good job of it too.
 Takes after his mom & dad since we both played catcher when we played baseball.
 Cooper actually had an amazing triple in the final tournament of game.
 He's a pretty decent batter when he watches the ball or doesn't swing at high pitches.
 We were all ready for the season to be over.
 The games were every Wednesday & Saturday from mid-April through May and they were usually long and painful to watch (lots of walks).
 The final game started at 6pm and didn't end until 9pm.

-so he could post in on Facebook.
+This other picture is of Tucker's latest creation in Woodshop.
+He was quite proud of it.
+I think he took this picture so he could post in on Facebook.
 I think he did a really good job on it.
 He made me a smaller candle holder for Mother's Day.
 It looks equally as nice, though much smaller.
 I am getting the feeling that he is not going to be a desk job kind of kid.
 He works two jobs now, one at a local Safeway and the other at the local fruitstand where he worked last summer.
 He totally loves the hard work and he does work hard at the fruitstand.

 I guess if I was fair, I would give Spencer some equal billing but I've already posted a goofy self-portrait of him in an earlier post and that's still pretty much what's available picture-wise.
 He left his camera on the coffee table recently and Dennis was checking out what pictures he had, which Spencer calls "creepy", but if he didn't always take pictures of himself maybe it wouldn't be so "creepy".
 Once again they were all mostly self-portraits, some of which gave us quite a chuckle.
 Such a funny kid.
 Maybe when he is at "Idaho camp" his aunt help him learn to take pictures of things besides himself!!